Moving on to Gibraltar:

 Two thirty in the afternoon, a strong wind, with a rapid eastward current, caused a high sea, causing Boyton to have difficulty keeping close to the boat, as his distance increased every moment, until he disappeared from her sight.
 The captain’s concerns grew, ordering the sailors to pull harder, about twenty minutes later he was sighted more than a half a mile ahead, as the sail was hoisted on the felucca they were able to close the gap,

+which was done with a lot of effort by the anxious crew.
 The captain and crew of the boat, advised him to give up the attempt to cross, with their extensive experience of the straits, it is impossible, under the current conditions to complete the crossing.
 Boyton positively refused to give up the undertaking as he forged on ahead undeterred and in positive spirits, as the felucca soon discovered, it was impossible to keep up with him, with oars only.
 The boats sails were reefed and hoisted as the steering was close hauled, they were still barely able to keep him in sight.

 Three o’clock in the afternoon, Paul was half way across, keeping south south east, as the wind continued to increase, as did the danger of him being carried into the ocean.
 With the waves constantly breaking over him, and the salt encrusting on his eyebrows, his skin smarted from the irritation.
 It was almost five o’clock and he was just off Boassa Point, bearing south, with only about three and a half miles from the African coast.
 Making another attempt to use the sail, but the wind was too strong and he had to give it up.